Frenectomies

 Arrow right blue icon

-We’re here to help.
-Give us a call to speak with our care coordinator for frenectomy families—she can answer your questions and help you set up a consultation.
+We're here to help.
+Give us a call to speak with Naomi, our Frenectomy Coordinator.
+She can answer your questions and help you set up a consultation.

 For more in-depth information, resources, and videos about tongue and lip ties, we also recommend visiting Dr. Bobby Ghaheri’s website